Dr Sam Pashneh-Tala

 Telephone: +44 (0) 114 222 5931

 Having previously completed undergraduate degrees in both Biology and Mechanical Engineering at The University of Sheffield, Sam Pashneh-Tala joined the department in 2012 as a PhD student within the White Rose DTC for Tissue Engineering and Regenerative Medicine.
-Having completed his thesis on the development of a tissue-engineered vascular graft using a novel polymer scaffold, Sam was awarded an EPSRC research fellowship in 2017.
+He completed his thesis on the development of a tissue-engineered vascular graft using a novel polymer scaffold in 2017 and was subsequently awarded an EPSRC research fellowship.
+Sam works in collaboration with The Massachusetts Institute of Technology (MIT) and IQS School of Engineering, Barcelona; along with various MedTech companies and clinicians.
+Sam also has a keen interest in technology transfer.
+In 2018 he participated in the prestigious ICURe programme, in association with Innovate UK, to explore the commercialisation of the technology developed through his research.

 Sam’s research is focused on developing novel tissue-engineered blood vessels for use in vascular surgery.
 There exists a great clinical need for blood vessels suitable for vascular bypass and repair.
 Current strategies rely on autograft vessels; which are of limited availability, variable quality and require invasive harvest; or synthetic conduits, which are prone to infection and thrombosis.